rguides

 library(dplyr)

 The fundamental building blocks are simple feature geometries (sfc) and simple features (sf).
-You create them from coordinates using functions like st_point(), st_linestring(), and st_polygon().
+You create them from coordinates using functions like st_point() for individual locations, st_linestring() for paths and routes, and st_polygon() for area boundaries.
+Each geometry type has its own constructor that validates the coordinate structure:

 # Create a single point